Remember the cute little brown table I found at the thrift store? I finally finished transforming it.

 I removed the wheels and added ball accents to the top corners.
 The wheels made it too tall next to the chair I placed it by.
 I saved them, if I ever want to use the table somewhere else.
 The table was a bit beat up so instead of trying to make it perfect, I made DIY chalk paint and gave it a distressed white finish.
 It is exactly the type of table I have been searching for to go with the big white chair in my family room.

 If you want a distressed or aged patina on the furniture you makeover – chalk paint is the way to do it.
 Not chalk board paint, but paint that has a chalky finish that beautifully distresses and then gets buffed with wax.
 Annie Sloan is the brand that is just beautiful, but it is pricey.
 This is my first time working with this type of paint.
 I am sold… and I didn’t even use the real stuff, I made a DIY version.
+You can find the recipe here.
 Although I think the next time I will buy the Annie Sloan clear wax since the Minwax on white paint adds an orange tint on rough spots.
 I had to redo them to get them white again.

 I was inspired to paint this table a bright fun color like one of the tables from oomph.
 I adore this site and browse frequently for inspiration.